benzino77/tasmocompiler/README.md

 TasmoCompiler is a simple web GUI which allows you to compile fantastic [Tasmota](https://github.com/arendst/Sonoff-Tasmota) firmware with your own settings:

+- You can select which board you are building firmware for
-- You can select which features/sensors of Tasmota firmware you want to use
+- You can select which features/sensors of Tasmota firmware you want to use (description of available features can be found in [FEATURES DESCRIPTION](https://github.com/benzino77/tasmocompiler/blob/master/FEATURES_DESC.md) file)
 - Credentials for your IOT WiFi network, so even after unexpected problems with the device (complete lost of configuration), credentials for your network will still be there, but mainly you don't have to connect to AP, served by Tasmota to configure your Home WiFi
 - You can select Tasmota version you want to compile.
-You can select `development` bleading edge version, or ie. previous stable release `6.4.1` or `6.2.1` if this is the one you like
+You can select `development` bleading edge version, or latest stable release if this is the one you like
-- You can also select with what Core version you want to compile your custom firmware: 2.3.0, 2.4.2 or maybe 2.5.0
-- Hardware version (Sonoffs, Wemos, NodeMCU).
-- Language version
+- Language of Tasmota GUI interface
 - You can also provide custom `#defines` if you want to build even more suitable firmaware for your needs

 #### Why?